GraemeMalcolm/ready2019/README.md

 ## Challenges

 Each challenge will be preceded by a short presentation to set the context and explain fundamental concepts.
-Aftre the presentation, you will have a limited amount of time to review the resources provided and create your own solution that meets the challenge requirements.
+After the presentation, you will have a limited amount of time to review the resources provided and create your own solution that meets the challenge requirements.

 * [Challenge 1: Establishing Base Camp](Challenge01.md)
 * [Challenge 2: Deep in the Woods](Challenge02.md)